ihsankarami/case-study-ihsan-karami/README.md

 ### Form Create:

-- Displayed either in a pop-up or a separate page.
+- Displayed in separate page.
 - **Autogenerate** NIP: Format should be `AQI-[joinDate (ddmmyyyy)]-[auto-increment]`
   - Example: `AQI-13112024-001`, `AQI-03012025-002`

 ### Form Update:

-- Displayed either in a pop-up or a separate page with auto-populated data.
+- Displayed in a separate page with auto-populated data.
 - Disable the **NIP** field and **Join Date** field (non-editable).

 ### Detail Page: